doctrine/DoctrineORMModule/docs/migrations.md

 Migrations
 ==========

+Migrations are sets of database commands which move your database schema forward and backward along with your code base.
+Each migration has an `up()` and `down()` function and can accept raw SQL or `$schema` functions to dynamically build the database.

 You may configure multiple migrations; one for each object manager in your application.
 It only makes sense to specify one directory of migrations for each object manager.